openforis/sepal-doc/docs/source/cli/ofgt.rst

     cd ~
 1. oft-his
-Lets run a oft-his with Input: landsat t1.tif, Ouptut: histogram.txt, when asked set the maximum input value to 255: oft−his −i landsat t1 . tif −o histogram . txt head histogram . txt
+Lets run a oft-his with Input: :code:`landsat_t1.tif`, Ouptut: histogram.txt, when asked set the maximum input value to 255: oft−his −i landsat t1 . tif −o histogram . txt head histogram . txt
 Extraction of histogram.txt - output is all in one line: